junxit/us-congress-bills-117/bill.md

 ## § 9.
 No adverse effect for purposes of the immigration laws

-- **(a)** *In general* For purposes of the immigration laws (as such term is defined in section 101 of the Immigration and Nationality Act), cannabis may not be considered a controlled substance, and an alien may not be denied any benefit or protection under the immigration laws based on any event, including conduct, a finding, an admission, addiction or abuse, an arrest, a juvenile adjudication, or a conviction, relating to cannabis, regardless of whether the event occurred before, on, or after the effective date of this Act.
+- **(a)** *In general* For purposes of the immigration laws (as such term is defined in section 101 of the Immigration and Nationality Act), cannabis may not be considered a controlled substance, and an alien may not be denied any benefit or protection under the immigration laws based on any event, including conduct, a finding, an admission, addiction or abuse, an arrest, a juvenile adjudication, or a conviction, relating to the possession or use of cannabis that is no longer prohibited pursuant to this Act or an amendment made by this Act, regardless of whether the event occurred before, on, or after the effective date of this Act.
 - **(b)** *Cannabis defined* The term “cannabis”—
   - **(1)** means all parts of the plant Cannabis sativa L., whether growing or not; the seeds thereof; the resin extracted from any part of such plant; and every compound, manufacture, salt, derivative, mixture, or preparation of such plant, its seeds or resin; and
   - **(2)** does not include—